SLE339 - Human Genetics

 |Enrolment modes:||Trimester 2: Burwood (Melbourne)|

 SLE206 or SLE254

-1 x 2 hour class and 1 x 1 hour class per week, 5 x 3 hour practical classes per trimester.
+1 x 2 hour class per week, 1 x 1 hour class per week, 5 x 3 hour practicals per trimester.

 This unit concentrates on modern molecular aspects of genetic disease using a case study approach.
 It will be valuable for students considering a clinical or medical research career.
 Various genetic diseases will be studied to illustrate principles of Mendelian and non-Mendelian genetics, mapping, linkage and isolation of human disease genes, mutation analysis, molecular pathology, prenatal diagnosis, gene therapy, carrier detection and ethical issues.
 Links to current research projects will be emphasized.
 Aspects of cytogenetics and genetic counseling will be taught by input from guest lecturers from Genetic Health Services Victoria and other institutions as appropriate.